Hornets can be a real problem for homeowners. They’re one of the more aggressive house pests – and they can also really damage your home.

 What are hornets?

-But they are good to have around if you’re a keen gardener, as they prey on species that eat plants and crops and are useful for pollination.
+They can be good to have around if you’re a keen gardener because they prey on species that eat plants and crops.
+They’re useful for pollination too.

-Read our guides on how to get rid of wasps and how to get rid of bees too.
+Read our guides on how to get rid of wasps and how to get rid of bees naturally.

 How to avoid getting a hornet infestation

-There are a few ways you can prevent hornets coming to visit in the first place.
-These include:
+There are a few ways you can stop hornets coming to visit in the first place – or at least, keep them to a minimum!

-• Making sure you don’t have any holes or cracks in your house’s exterior
+- Make sure you don’t have any holes or cracks in your home’s exterior.

-• Keeping any trees or hedges around your house trimmed, so they can’t nest in them
+- Keep any trees or hedges around your house trimmed, so they can’t nest in them.

 How to know if you have a hornet problem